Routes into an LPFT career

 If you wish to join the Bank Staff, please check NHS jobs for any current advertised roles.
 For further information of Bank work, please contact the Bank Staffing Unit via email firstname.lastname@example.org or by telephone on 01529 222 338.

-For more information and details of the courses available in Nursing, Allied Health Professions, Psychology and Pharmacy, please see read Health and Health Science at the University of Lincoln.
-For information regarding Medical training please read the Lincoln Medical School.
+For more information and details of the courses available in nursing, allied health professions, psychology and pharmacy, please read the Health and Health Science page on the University of Lincoln website.
+For information regarding medical training please read the Lincoln Medical School page on the University of Lincoln website.

 Peer Support Workers are members of staff with lived experience of mental health difficulties.
 A Peer Support Worker will use their personal experiences and insight to support patients.
 Peer Support Workers help to ‘bridge the gap’ between patient and clinicians.
 By their own example, a Peer Support Worker can aid a patient's recovery by inspiring the belief that recovery is possible.